 Clinical and counseling psychology involve the study and application of psychology for the purpose of understanding, preventing, and treating psychological disorders.

 Other careers in psychology include industrial-organizational psychology, school psychology, sports psychology, forensic psychology, biological psychology and behavioral neuroscience, comparative psychology, evolutionary psychology, and health and medicine.

-In addition, many graduates of psychology will choose to make careers in academia either teaching or conducting research.
+In addition, many graduates of psychology will choose to make careers in academia, in either teaching or conducting research.

 Psychology is a very broad field, and there are many career options available for graduating students of psychology.
 The following subfields give a sense of the diverse work psychologists can engage in.

 Clinical psychology involves the study and application of psychology for the purpose of understanding, preventing, and treating psychologically based dysfunction.
 Clinical psychologists use various treatment methods to promote subjective well-being and personal development.
 Although clinical psychologists may engage in research, teaching, consultation, forensic testimony, and program development, many clinical psychologists focus on using psychological assessment and psychotherapy to treat individuals with psychological disorders.
 In many countries, clinical psychology is a regulated mental-health profession.

 Similar to clinical psychology in many respects, counseling psychology focuses on the assessment and treatment of emotional and behavioral disorders.
 These can range from short-term crises, such as difficulties resulting from adolescent conflicts, to more severe or chronic conditions, such as schizophrenia.
 Some counseling psychologists exclusively treat specific problems or populations.